stridecolossus/JOVE/docs/blog/part-2-triangle/render-pass.md

 ### Cleanup

-Spring provides another couple of bonuses when we address cleanup of the various Vulkan components, the following bean processor is registered to release all native JOVE objects:
+Spring provides a couple of other bonuses when we address cleanup of the various Vulkan components.

+The following bean processor is registered to release all native JOVE objects:

 ```java
 @Bean